 Roles and responsibilities

-The Committee’s terms of reference, which were last reviewed by the Committee in November 2021, are available through the link below and from the Company Secretary at the Company’s registered office.
+The Committee’s terms of reference, which were last reviewed by the Committee in November 2022, are available to view through the link below and from the Company Secretary at the Company’s registered office.

 Melrose is a meritocracy and individual performance is the key determinant in any appointment, irrespective of ethnicity, gender or other characteristic, trait or orientation.
 However, the Board and the Committee also recognise the importance of diversity, and the Committee keeps its approach to diversity under regular review, including ensuring the development of a diverse Board and reviewing its diversity policies on an annual basis.
 As a central part of its sustainability strategy, Melrose encourages diversity in all its forms, both internally at all levels of the Group, and externally.
 In particular, the last four Non-executive Director appointments have been women.
 Furthermore, two of the committee Chair roles, including the important role of Audit Committee Chair, are held by women.
 Melrose also continued to meet the Parker Review target of having one Director from an ethnic minority background on the Board.